 From a signal processing perspective, the time and frequency domains are linked by the Fourier transform, which provides a principled connection between these two views~\cite{zhang_improving_2025}.
-This connection motivates unsupervised TSAD methods to jointly use both views~\cite{nam_breaking_2024}: time-domain features capture local dynamics and abrupt deviations~\cite{xia_timeemb_nodate}, while frequency-domain features highlight periodic irregularities and band-specific shifts that can are subtle or supressed by noise in the raw data~\cite{zhong_multi_resolution_2025}.
+This connection motivates unsupervised TSAD methods to jointly use both views~\cite{nam_breaking_2024}: time domain features capture local dynamics and abrupt deviations~\cite{xia_timeemb_nodate}, while frequency domain features highlight periodic irregularities and band-specific shifts that can be subtle or suppressed by noise in the raw data~\cite{zhong_multi_resolution_2025}.
 As such, by measuring the disagreement between the representations learned from these two views, an anomaly score can be computed for each timestamp in an unsupervised fashion.
 However, most methods based on time and frequency views still operate on a single sampling resolution, where the model observes only one temporal granularity.
 Apart from restricting a model's receptive field when learning time series representations, it also prevents the detector from explicitly verifying whether coarse structure (e.g., seasonality) and fine-grained dynamics (e.g., daily change) remain consistent.
-For example, a gradual drift, for example, can reshape the coarse trend while slightly detuning short-term rhythms~\cite{zhong_multi_resolution_2025}.
-In reality, abnormal traces can exhibit different patterns at different sampling granularities, and such anomalies can be hardly detected without inspecting such nuanced coarse-to-fine associations~\cite{li_crossad_nodate, wu_timesnet_nodate}.
+For example, a gradual drift can reshape the coarse trend while slightly detuning short-term rhythms~\cite{zhong_multi_resolution_2025}.
+In reality, abnormal traces can exhibit different patterns at different sampling granularities, and such anomalies can hardly be detected without inspecting such nuanced coarse-to-fine associations~\cite{li_crossad_nodate, wu_timesnet_nodate}.
 In this regard, introducing multi-scale features at different sampling resolutions as an additional view is a natural enhancement to using only time and frequency features.
 Intuitively, by jointly modeling time-frequency alignment and cross-resolution consistency, a mutually complementary set of signals can be considered for TSAD.
 However, this brings an additional layer of complexity when learning useful anomaly detection signals from these views with varying semantics, and two significant challenges are to be addressed to maximize the utility of all views for unsupervised TSAD.
 We outline the challenges below.